 Many people drive unconcerned of accident risks because driving is second-nature to them, and they may even feel invincible in the familiarity of their car.
 That is, until an accident changes everything.
-In our time handling these claims, we have come across a number of simple steps drivers can take to help prevent their involvement in crashes.
+In our time handling these claims, we have come across a number of simple steps drivers can take to help prevent a crash of their own.

-As an experienced personal injury law firm that boasts five attorneys selected for inclusion in Best Lawyers in America© among other recognition for our work in personal injury law, we have active car accident practices serving the Washington, D.C., Fairfax VA and Greenbelt MD areas.
-Our firm sees people every day who have had their lives turned upside down in a split second due to auto accidents, which is why we offer these top ten tips on how to avoid car accidents.
+As an experienced personal injury law firm that boasts five attorneys selected for inclusion in Best Lawyers in America© among other recognition for our work in personal injury law, we have active car accident practices serving the Washington, D.C. area.
+Our firm sees people every day who have had their lives turned upside down in a split second due to auto accidents, which is why we offer these top ten tips on how to prevent a crash or avoid car accidents.

-Personal Injury Attorneys Offer Years of Insight on How to Avoid Car Accidents
+Personal Injury Attorneys Offer Years of Insight on How to Prevent a Crash

 - If you plan to drive in DC and do not do so on a regular basis, familiarize yourself with the grid system and thoroughly review the route before you get behind the wheel.
 Many car and pedestrian accidents happen in and around the District because of unfamiliar drivers who do not understand how roundabouts work or get distracted by all the sights.